Q&A: Top Ten Questions I'm Asked as a Vegan

 I eat lots of things!

-If you want to make your prettiest smoothie bowl ever, check out my tips here.
-But now that winter is approaching, I have been craving porridge, which consists of a grain or mix of grains such as oats, quinoa, or amaranth, cooked in plant-based milk.
+When it’s cold, i love having some form of porridge, which consists of a grain or mix of grains such as oats, quinoa, millet, or farro, cooked in plant-based milk.
 I sprinkle a few handfuls of nuts and seeds, drizzle on the nut butter, and top with fruit.
 For a parfait, I layer almond/coconut/cashew yogurt with lots of nuts/seeds or granola, fruit, hemp seeds, chia seeds, and maple syrup.
 I usually add in some protein powder to my smoothie bowls, porridges, and parfaits for extra energy.

 When I'm lazy or pressed for time but want a filling breakfast, my go-to breakfast is two slices of some sort of whole grainy/sprouted toast with smashed avocado, chickpeas, hemp seeds, greens, & balsamic vinegar.
-And for my laziest of days, I just pour a heap of leftovers into a bowl and scarf them down.
+And for my busiest of days (most days), I just pour a heap of leftovers into a bowl and scarf them down.
 See, I'm just like you normals.

 Other days I bring loaded tacos, which consist of tortillas topped with homemade refried beans, sautéed vegetables, crumbled tempeh, guacamole, cashew sour cream, vegan cheese, and salsa.
 And yet other days, I bring some classic comfort food like that lasagna you just saw and force myself to eat a leafy green salad beforehand.